ReginaAbena19/Bootstrap-portfolio/README.md

 ![An image showing the final design we had to create/our design inspiration](images/solution.png)

+## Credits
+https://fontawesome.com/icons - For use of icons

 ## Workflow
 This time round I committed straight to main with very clear commit messages and history